How to Protect the Knees in Yoga Classes

 5. Knees Straight Upwards: Keep awareness of your knees in seated poses.
 Be careful not to allow your toes and knees to roll out.
 Tightening your thigh muscle will lift your knee.

-Protect the Knees to Avoid Dangers:
+Protect the Knees to Avoid Dangers

 1. Hyperextension: Don’t lock the knees.
 If you feel you are prone to hyperextension, keep a slight bend in the knee.
 Extreme hyperextension can cause ligament tears.

 2. Full Lotus: Many knee injuries occur when people force full lotus before they are ready.
 The rotation of the knee in this pose is tricky, so it is advisable to start with half lotus.
+Additionally, some students don’t have problems with Lotus Pose, while others have pre-existing problems and are prone to knee injuries.

-Protect the Knees with Props:
+Protect the Knees with Props

 1. Blocks: Yoga blocks can be placed under knees that don’t fall to the ground when in sitting poses, such as bound angle pose.